syselement/ine-notes/ejpt/hostnetwork-penetration-testing/3-metasploit/win-post-msf.md

 ![](.gitbook/assets/image-20230420000616301.png)

-- 📌 The route is only applicable to `MSFconsole`, not ouside of it
+- 📌 The route is only applicable to `MSFconsole`, not outside of it

 #### Port Forwarding

 - To perform an `nmap` scan on target2, a port forwarding need to be set up.
-  - **`e.g.`** formward the remote port 80 to an attacker machine local port, which will allow to perform a service version enumeration of the target2 service
+  - **`e.g.`** forward the remote port `80` to an attacker machine local port, which will allow to perform a service version enumeration of the target2 service

 ```bash
 sessions 1